Azinec/one-page-space-plugin/README.md

 # Onepage JS plugin

-For use plugin you should add onepage.js to your page;
+For using the plugin, you should add onepage.js to your page;

 Use: